 - 4.1.
 Personal data in an employment context is information held on record by an employer about an individual.
 Providing personal data to a prospective employer about an employee or former employee will amount to processing and sharing for the purposes of the Data Protection Legislation. - 4.2.
 All personal data must be processed lawfully, fairly and in a transparent manner.
-The Referee must obtain consent from the employee/former employee for a reference to be provided. - 4.3.
+The Referee must obtain consent from the employee/former employee in order for a reference to be provided.
+Where the employee is applying for a role in an education setting, the prospective employer will have a statutory obligation under Keeping Children Safe in Education to obtain references. - 4.3.
 If the person dealing with the request has any doubts about whether or not the individual has given their consent, they must contact the individual to check whether or not they authorise a reference to be provided.